0xjbb/0xjbb/README.md

 - Still W.I.P

 ### TaskPwn
-A python script to remotely enumerate scheduled tasks using (local) Administrator priviledges.
+A python script to remotely enumerate scheduled tasks using (local) Administrator privileges.
 It will enumerate any scheduled and provide the username if it's a domain user and the users groups.

 ### HTTP
 - Simple HTTP(s) File server with upload support for pen-testing CTFs/Labs.